So many programs to choose from

 Financial Aid: BC and federal aid (if eligible)

-Students attending a BC program will earn BC credit and the grades from abroad will be factored into their BC GPA.
+Students attending a BC program will earn BC credit, and the grades from abroad will be factored into their BC GPA.
 Credit will be applied to General Elective Credit.
 With approval, students may have the credit applied to their major, minor, or the BC core.
 Students should review the study abroad academic guidelines to learn more.

-Approved External Program Tuition: BC tuition
+Affiliate Programs Tuition: BC tuition

-Additional Fees: CISI Health Insurance
+Additional Fees: International Health Insurance

 Grades: Count towards BC GPA and appear on transcript